artisanofcode/swift-taylor/README.md

 Taylor makes beautiful words happen, a Lorem Ipsum generator for Swift.

-## Installing
+## 🛠 Installing

-Taylor can be installed using Swift Package Manager.
+### Swift Package Manager

+Please see see [the WWDC presentation](https://developer.apple.com/videos/play/wwdc2019/408/) for instructions on using Swift packages in your application.

+Use `https://github.com/artisanfcode/swift-taylor.git` as url for the `Taylor` package dependency.

-## Usage
+## 🎓 Usage

 Taylor provides static methods for generating different types of text.